-2. Open CMV and click the Insert slot.
-Select all of CMV’s bases.
+Next, open your insert and click the Insert slot.
+Select all or a selection of the insert's bases.
 Press Set Fragment to set the first insert.

 Press the plus button at the right of the assembly wizard to add another insert.
-Open GFP and click the new Insert slot.
-Select all of GFP’s bases.
-Press Set Fragment to set the second insert.
+Open a second insert and click the new Insert slot.
+Select all or a selection you next insert.
+Press Set Fragment to set the second insert when ready.

-3. Click the Insert (CMV) slot and press Add Spacer After, the last button.
+If you want to insert a spacer sequence (like a "kozak"), click on a Insert slot and press Add Spacer After.
 Name the spacer “kozak” and set its bases to gccacc.
 Press Save to set the spacer sequence.

-4. Rename the assembly to “pTypeIIS-CMV-GFP (golden gate)” and press Assemble at the right of the assembly wizard.
+Rename the assembly to whatever name you desire and press Assemble at the right of the assembly wizard.

-Select Training for both the Sequence Folder and Primer Folder.
+Select the folder you want to store the assembly sequences and primers.
 Press Create to complete the assembly.

-Notice that the backbone and insert fragments on the assembled sequence are colored.
+When looking at the newly assembled plasmid, the backbone and insert fragments are colored.
 Open the History panel’s Lineage tab to see its lineage.

 Open the Assembly tab to see an overview of the assembly, print it, and export the primers.